Skip to main content

 Step 5: Start all applications together

-Step 6: Try out different functionalities of Adapter.
+Step 6: Try out different functionalities of Adapter

-1. Start a process with a User Task in Camunda.
 The User Task should be imported to KADAI automatically.
 You can check it by first knowing the name of the user task from the started process, then make a postgres GET request to KADAI using the following request, entering the name (or just substring of the name) of the user task for the "name-like" attribute.

 GET http://localhost:8080/kadai/api/v1/tasks?name-like=Say hello